 It's Sunday morning.
 You're supposed to be leading worship.
 Or preaching.
 Or running the service.
 Instead, you're behind the soundboard helping a volunteer find a monitor channel.. for the third Sunday in a row.

 You're Supposed to Be Overseeing.
-Instead, You're in the Weeds.
+Instead, You're the Help Desk.

 You have a bigger job on Sundays.